Gluten-Free Sweet Potato Casserole

 - ¼ teaspoon kosher salt

-Heat the oven to 350F.
+- Heat the oven to 350F.

-Place the sweet potatoes in a large pot.
-Fill the pot with water, so that the sweet potatoes are covered by at least several inches of water.
+- Place the sweet potatoes in a large pot.
+Fill the pot with enough water so that the sweet potatoes are covered by several inches of water.

-Add the mashed sweet potatoes to a greased 4-quart baking dish.
+- Add the mashed sweet potatoes to a greased 4-quart baking dish.
 Set aside.

-- Cover with foil and bake for 20 minutes, then uncover and bake an additional 20-25 minutes or until the topping is lightly browned and the potatoes are bubbling around the edges.
+- Cover with foil and bake for 20 minutes.
+Uncover and bake an additional 20-25 minutes or until the topping is lightly browned and the potatoes are bubbling around the edges.

-Remove from the oven and allow to cool for 5-10 minutes.
+- Remove from the oven and allow to cool for 5-10 minutes.
 Serve warm or at room temperature.